Tiankuo528/BoneMet/README.md

     cropper.crop_roi(input_folder, output_folder, first_slice_selected, last_slice_selected, first_slice_below_tf_junction)
 ```

-# Using BoneMet with other Experiments
+# Example of using BoneMet dataset for sparse-angle reconstruction with medNerf

-We will be demonstrating how our dataset BoneMet can be used in other experiments, specifically reconstructing an x-ray with medNerf.
+We will be demonstrating how our dataset BoneMet can be used in other experiments, such as reconstructing an x-ray with medNerf.

 ## Loading the Dataset
 Begin by loading the BoneMet dataset.
 You can load the entire dataset with
 ```
-from datasets import load_dataset dataset = laod_dataset("BoneMet/BoneMet")
+from datasets import load_dataset dataset = load_dataset("BoneMet/BoneMet")
 ```
 You can also specify certain directories if you only need a certain subset of the dataset.
 When reconstructing x-ray's with medNerf, we will only need x-ray data:
 ```
 dataset = load_dataset("BoneMet/BoneMet", data_dir = "Imagery_Dataset/1.
 Rotation-X-ray/851/week 0")
 ```
 The dataset will be cached in `C:\Users\<User>\.cache\huggingface\hub\datasets--BoneMet--BoneMet`.

 ## Using with MedNerf

 After downloading the dataset, open the `knee.yaml` file found in the configs folder.
 Change the `datadir` field to the file location of the downloaded dataset.
 Now, in the `graf-main` directory you can run the `train.py` file with BoneMet data.
 Use the following command to run the script.